Crystalline lifts and a variant of the Steinberg-Winter theorem: Abstract

 \section{Abstract}

 Let $K/\Qp$ be a finite extension.
-For all irreducible representations $\bar\rho: G_K \to G(\bFp)$ valued in a general reductive group $G$, we construct crystalline lifts of $\bar\rho$ which are Hodge-Tate regular.
+For all irreducible representations $\bar\rho: G_K \to G(\bFp)$ valued in a general reductive group $G$, we construct crystalline lifts of $\bar\rho$ which are Hodge--Tate regular.
 We also discuss rationality questions.
-We prove a variant of the Steinberg-Winter theorem along the way.
+We prove a variant of the Steinberg--Winter theorem along the way.